osmcode/pyosmium/README.md

 pyosmium uses [Boost.Python](http://www.boost.org/doc/libs/1_56_0/libs/python/doc/index.html)
 to create the bindings.
 On Debian/Ubuntu install `libboost-python-dev`.

-You need a modern compiler for this to work.
-GCC 4.9 or newer and Clang 3.5 or newer work.
+You have to compile with the same compiler version python is compiled with on your system, otherwise it might not work.

 ## Installation